ServerlessLife/serverless-spy/doc/writing_tests.md

 ## Creating `ServerlessSpyListener`

-### Include the typescript file that was generated when deploying.
+### Include the TypeScript file that was generated when deploying

 ```typescript
 import { ServerlessSpyEvents } from '../serverlessSpyEvents/ServerlessSpyEvents';